Qiankun-1024/CancerXpress/README.md

 - The current survival risk model is a dual-input model and requires `cancer_type` during prediction.
 - Training scripts do not automatically download datasets.
 You need to provide your own expression matrices and labels.
-- GPU support for TensorFlow 2.4 depends on matching CUDA libraries.
-The provided `environment.yml` includes `cudatoolkit=11.0.3` and `cudnn=8.0.5`, which matches the validated development environment.